New Street, Birmingham: History

 New Street is first mentioned as novus vicus in the surviving borough rental records of 1296, at which point it was partly built upon with burgage plots, but was also the site of most of the few open fields remaining within the borough, including Barlycroft, Stoctonesfeld and Wodegrene.
 It is mentioned again, this time as le Newestret in the rentals of 1344-45.
 The street may have been created at the time of the establishment of Birmingham's market in 1166, as a more direct route from the centre of the new town at the Bull Ring to the home of the de Birmingham family's feudal overlords at Dudley Castle.

 The street underwent large development during the 18th and 19th century and in an 1840s guide, shortly after the building of the Town Hall it is described as "the Bond Street of Birmingham; what with its glittering array of shops, its inns; its fine Elizabethan School, its School of Arts, its Theatre, its Post-office, it gives the tone to that part of the town."
+In 1877, local resident Lucy Benton published privately a pamphlet recalling the street's occupants as they were in 1817.

 In 1974, the Birmingham pub bombings took place in two pubs on New Street; one inside King Edward House, the other under the Rotunda.
 A total of 21 people died as a result of their injuries in these blasts.

 Lost buildings

-New Street circa 1825, by Henry Harris.
+New Street c.
+1825, by Henry Harris.
 Also looking west.